A deep dive into David Lynch’s 1997 psychological thriller

 Lost Highway begins with a lengthy opening credits sequence depicting an actual “lost highway.”
-The fleeting imagery of a road lit only by headlights, with painted street-lines rushing past, is a perfect summation of the film’s entire ethos.
+This fleeting imagery of a road lit only by headlights, with painted street-lines rushing past, is a perfect summation of the film’s entire ethos.
 By opening with a feverish descent into darkness that has no discernible beginning or end, the audience is already lost in a dream before the film proper even begins.

 I wouldn’t be surprised if this singular image provided the genesis for the entire film.
 It certainly wouldn’t have been the first time Lynch took inspiration from free-association — legend has it that the fabled Red Room sequence was conceived instantaneously when he leaned against a hot car on a cool, summer night.
-Lost Highway developed along a similar path, with Lynch setting out to make the film simply after reading the titular phrase in a novel.
+In fact, Lost Highway developed along a similar path, with Lynch setting out to make the film simply after reading the titular phrase in a novel.*

 Lost Highway is just a dream within a dream.
 The entire storyline, along with its themes of guilt, jealousy and betrayal, is best understood on a metaphorical level.
 In order to uncover its deeper meanings, we’re asked to look beyond the headlights, toward the limitless expanse that exists on the outskirts of illumination.
 Only then does the film begin to make sense.